cfpb/capital-framework/packages/cf-layout/usage.md

 ### Anchoring the visual on the right

-When one wants to anchor a featured content module's visual on the right (for example, when displaying a map with a copyright watermark on the right), add the `o-featured-content-module__right` modifier class to the `o-featured-content-module` organism.
+To anchor a featured content module's visual on the right (for example, when displaying a map with a copyright watermark on the right), add the `o-featured-content-module__right` modifier class to the `o-featured-content-module` organism.